LAGuide

 The closure of Rage in 2020, one of Weho’s oldest and most recognizable gay bars, was a major loss for the community.
 The fact that Heart has re-energized the space and brought life back to one of the most prominent corners of Santa Monica Blvd. is reason enough for us to like it.
 That said, it’s still pretty generic: complete with crowded dance floors, long lines, and a generally attractive crowd standing around not having fun.
 Keep your eyes on Heart’s Instagram though.
 They pull in some of the biggest names in the business with shows throughout the week.

 You wake up Sunday morning, you don’t know where you are, and there’s a number in your phone that reads “Craig from Kitchen24.”
 Assume you went to Mother Lode.
-The classic dive bar underwent a facelift a few years back, but luckily, is pretty much unchanged otherwise—good news for those seeking mixed drinks that are actually just full cups of well tequila.
+The classic dive bar underwent a facelift a few years back, but luckily, has remained unchanged otherwise—good news for those seeking mixed drinks that are just full cups of well tequila.
 The interior isn't great by any means, and there’s a decent chance someone will kiss you on the neck without telling you first, but generally speaking, you’re in for a good time.

 photo credit: Brant Cox